 Good health is not just about the foods we choose to put on our forks.
-Rather than “we are what we eat” in fact, our health greatly depends on how well we digest and absorb our food.
+Rather than “we are what we eat” in fact, our health may depend on how well we digest our food.
+This article will help you assess your digestion.
+And how to improve it if necessary.

 How good is your digestion?